In 2021, a total of 130,168 animals were involved in 419 research and teaching protocols at UBC.

 Purpose 1: Basic Research

-61 per cent per cent of animals were part of UBC’s inquiries in scientific disciplines that include biology, psychology, physiology and biochemistry.
-The number of aniamls involved in Basic Research increased by 28 per cent compared to 2020 (79,483 in 2021, compared to 61,997 in 2020).
+64 per cent per cent of animals were part of UBC’s inquiries in scientific disciplines that include biology, psychology, physiology and biochemistry.
+The number of animals involved in Basic Research increased by 19 per cent compared to 2022 (118,153 in 2023, compared to 99,132 in 2022).

 Purpose 2: Medical and Veterinary Research

-This use of animals provides treatments for diseases that improve health care outcomes for both humans and animals.
-In 2021 there was an 18 per cent increase in the number of animals used in this category, compared to 2020.
-(43,308 in 2021, compared to 36,619 in 2020.)
+This involvement of animals provides treatments for diseases that improve health care outcomes for both humans and animals.
+In 2023 there was a 9 per cent increase in the number of animals involved in this category, compared to 2022.
+(53,462 in 2023, compared to 49,142 in 2022.)

 Purposes 3 and 4: Regulatory Testing

 Canadian law dictates that animals be research models before humans in regulatory trials for drugs and general medical products.
 That requirement includes vaccines and medical hardware such as stents and heart valves.
-UBC makes every effort to minimize the number animals used for regulatory testing.
-In 2021, 2 per cent of animals were involved in this area at UBC.
+UBC makes every effort to minimize the number animals involved in regulatory testing.
+In 2023, 3 per cent of animals were involved in this area at UBC.

 Purpose 5: Educational Purposes

-Educational use of research animals includes several fields of study at UBC.
-All animal use in teaching at UBC must be approved by individual faculties and the University Senate.
+Educational involvement of research animals includes several fields of study at UBC.
+The involvement of animals in teaching at UBC must be approved by individual faculties and the University Senate.
 Where possible, vertebrate animals are replaced by invertebrates.
-Less than 2 per cent of animals involved in UBC research were used for educational purposes in 2021.
+A little over 1 per cent of animals involved in UBC research were for educational purposes in 2023.